acuvity/mcp-servers-registry/mcp-server-desktop-commander/charts/mcp-server-desktop-commander/README.md

 **Description**:

 ```

-Retrieve detailed metadata about a file or directory including size, creation time, last modified time,
+                        Retrieve detailed metadata about a file or directory including:
-                        permissions, and type.
+                        - size
+                        - creation time
+                        - last modified time
+                        - permissions
+                        - type
+                        - lineCount (for text files)
+                        - lastLine (zero-indexed number of last line, for text files)
+                        - appendPosition (line number for appending, for text files)

                         Only works within allowed directories.

                         IMPORTANT: Always use absolute paths (starting with '/' or drive letter like 'C:\') for reliability.
 Relative paths may fail as they depend on the current working directory.
 Tilde paths (~/...) might not work in all contexts.
 Unless the user explicitly asks for relative paths, use absolute paths.
                         This command can be referenced as "DC: ..." or "use Desktop Commander to ..." in your instructions.
 ```

 **Parameter**: